tonuonu/Konchiboard/README.md

 $

 To compile sources you may want to use Arduino Leonardo board but make sure to set 8Mhz instead of 16Mhz.
 This is chip limitation while using 3,3V.
+I did this by modifying arduino-1.0.3/hardware/arduino/boards.txt but maybe there is a more clever way.